InfoOT: Information Maximizing Optimal Transport

 \subsection{Cross-domain Retrieval}

 We now consider unsupervised cross-domain image retrieval, where given a source sample, the algorithms have to determine the top-k similar target samples.
 Given fixed source and target samples, this can be formulated as an optimal transport problem, where the transportation plan $\Gamma_{ij}$ gives the similarity score between the candidate source sample $x_i$ and target samples $y_j$.
-Nevertheless, this formulation fails when new source samples come.
-For standard OT, one has to solve the OT problem again to obtain the alignment for new samples.
+Nevertheless, this formulation cannot naturally handle new samples without solving an entire OT problem again from scratch.
 In contrast, the importance weight $\hat{f}_{\Gamma}(x, y)/(\hat{f}_X(x) \hat{f}_Y(y))$ defined in conditional projection (\ref{eq_con_proj}) naturally provides the similarity score between the candidate $x$ and each target sample $y$.
 We test F-InfoOT on the Office-Caltech \citep{gong2012geodesic} and ImageClef datasets \citep{caputo2014imageclef}, where we adopt the same hyperparameter for Office-Caltech from the previous section.
 In the unsupervised setting, the in-domain transportation cost for the source is the Euclidean distance instead of the class-conditional distance.
 To compare with standard OTs, we adopt a nearest neighbor approach for the baselines: (1) retrieve the nearest source sample given an unseen sample, and (2) use the transportation plan of the nearest source sample to retrieve target samples.
 Along with a simple nearest neighbor retrieval baseline (L2-NN), the average top-k precision over 10 trials is shown in Table \ref{table_retrieval}.
 The fuesed InfoOT significantly outperforms the baselines on Office-Caltech across different choices of $k$.